The Maiden and the Boy who Vanished

 The Boy Who Vanished Story

-Picture to yourself his surprise and joy when on entering the haunted chamber he saw his long-lost son sleeping on the bed, while beside him sat the widow's beautiful youngest daughter.
+Picture to yourself his surprise and joy when on entering the haunted chamber he saw his long-lost son sleeping on the bed, while beside him sat the widow's gentle youngest daughter.
 At that moment the son awoke.
 The father, overwhelmed with joy, summoned the attendants of the castle to rejoice.

 Then the young man saw the two branches of gold and silver, and said with astonishment to the girl, "What do I see?
 Did you follow me down there?
 Know that these two branches will make a splendid palace for our future dwelling."